-When book tour packages from Singapore through us, you are booking through a Middle East tour operator who has be creating and offering platinum-standard tours since 1955, and that amount of experience allows us to offer a service which is second to none in every aspect.
+When book tour packages from Singapore through us, you are booking through a Middle East tour operator that has be creating and offering platinum-standard tours for decades already, and that amount of experience allows us to offer a service which is second to none in every aspect.
 Naturally, before you go ahead and book your Morocco tour package from Singapore, you will quite understandably want to know about things such as visas, and when is the best time to visit this gem of a country in the northern reaches of the African continent.
 Hopefully, all your answers will be answered in the paragraphs that follow.

 NOTE: This short guide has been written primarily for those who will be traveling on a Singaporean passport when they book a Morocco tour package from Singapore, but we will also touch on the requirements for non-Singaporean citizens as well.